Darts Rules — How to Play Darts (Complete Beginner's Guide)

 | — (0 marks) | Bull | / (1 mark) |

-Start by closing 20 first — it's the highest number so it scores the most points.
-If you're behind on points, focus on closing your opponent's open scoring numbers to shut them down.
-Cricket is as much about defence as it is about offence.
+Go for 20 first — it's the highest number so it scores the most points once you've closed it.
+If your opponent closes something before you, don't panic — focus on shutting down whatever they're scoring on.
+Cricket is as much about defence as it is offence.
+Sometimes stopping your opponent scoring is more important than scoring yourself.

 How to Play Around the Clock